NiallBunting/niallbunting.github.io/_posts/2023-02-26-amex-save-all-button.md

 #### Getting details about privacy implications

 I found it difficult to locate details on the Amex website.
-I assumed data would be shared when an offer is redeemed, but I wasn't sure what — if any — data is shared when an offer is merely enabled and not redeemed.
+I assumed data would be shared when an offer is redeemed, but I wasn't sure what, if any, data is shared when an offer is merely enabled and not redeemed.

 I looked through Amex's privacy document and couldn't find anything about the privacy implications of offers.